 Mr Mackay referred to Mr Harvie as being a better negotiator than the 13 Tory MPs put together, but in percentage terms he might even outstrip the DUP.

 The Holyrood chamber may be the parliament's grandstand, but its committees are the engine room - a billing they've lived up to amply in the past year.

 In tandem with the justice sub-committee on policing, they claimed a significant scalp when Scottish Police Authority chairman Andrew Flanagan stepped down after a series of brutal evidence sessions on transparency.
 At one point, MSP Alex Neil saw fit to remind bosses that "it's not the Kremlin you're running".

 This is just a drop in the ocean of committee evidence heard across the year, of course.
 On the final day of term alone, MSPs quizzed several government ministers, the Auditor General, the Lord President of the High Court and the High Commissioner of Malta to the UK.

 It seems an odd thing to say of a parliament, but there hasn't been a lot to shout about on the legislative front in the term so far.

-The first year of a new parliament is always a quieter one, thanks to post-legislative scrutiny and consultations on ideas for new bills.
+The first year of a new parliament is always a quieter one, thanks to pre-legislative scrutiny and consultations on ideas for new bills.
 But this, combined with the various constitutional wranglings, has meant only three new bills have been passed aside from the mandatory budget bill - and all of them in the final fortnight of term.

 There's still some big stuff in there, though.
 The Scottish government has achieved one of its longer-term goals, and started the ball rolling on the integration of railway policing into the single national police force.